-Quarter 1 of the financial year, outside of both the COVID-19 and trial periods, is used as the reference category in the analysis
+[†]Quarter 1 of the financial year, outside of both the COVID-19 and trial periods, is used as the reference category in the analysis Result is statistically significant at the 95% level

 According to Table 56, the analysis found no evidence of any statistically significant effects by quarter or from when the trial was started.
 However, there was a significant decrease in tenant satisfaction with responsive repairs during the COVID-19 period, compared to outside of it.

 AH211: Average days to re-let all housing stock